 Director at Gulf Coast Legal Technology Center

-A frequent lecturer on the subject of legal technology, Tom teaches CLE courses nationwide and is also a prolific writer.
-He was a co-author of the 2006 award winning article, “In Katrina’s Wake”, which covered recovery efforts in the legal community of post Katrina New Orleans in which he participated and has authored three books, most recently EDiscovery for Small Cases, published by the ABA.
+A frequent lecturer about legal technology, Tom also teaches CLE courses nationwide and is a prolific writer.
+He has several blogs, written hundreds of articles including the 2006 award winning article, “In Katrina’s Wake”, about recovery efforts in the legal community of post Katrina New Orleans in which he participated and has authored three books, most recently EDiscovery for Small Cases, published by the ABA.

 Tom currently resides down the Mississippi down in New Orleans as does his son Seamus, a litigation support analyst on Team PAR for Joy Murao.
 They both still mourn the death of legal marketing maven Gayle O’Connor, a wonderful wife and partner to Tom as well as a loving mother to Seamus.